 Create A Trial Roadmap

-Similarly, a trial roadmap lets you (and your judge/audience) know where you are going with your case.
+Similarly, a trial roadmap lets your team (and your judge/audience) know where you’re going with your case.

 The Time It Takes to Create a Roadmap is Time Well Spent